havaian/study/mail/README.md

 1. In the Mailcow admin panel, go to "Configuration" → "Configuration & Details"
 2. Find "ARC/DKIM keys" and locate the newly added domain
 3. Copy the DKIM public key (the long string starting with "v=DKIM1...")
-4. Add this as a TXT record for `dkim._domainkey.mail.e-polyclinic.uz`
+4. Add this as a TXT record for `dkim._domainkey.mail.online-study.com`

 ### 4. Create Email Accounts for the New Domain